Skip to content

 Terminal window

-brainjar soul create craftsman --description "Direct and rigorous"
+brainjar soul create craftsman --file ./craftsman.md

-Edit the soul template to include the identity lines.
 A good soul is typically 10-30 lines.
 If you’re writing more than that, some of it probably belongs in a persona or rule.

-See Souls for structure guidance.
+See Souls for structure guidance, and the brainjar soul reference.

 Identify workflow instructions — the parts that describe how to approach work.
 You might have one workflow or several mixed together.